Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Example: broken time-reversal symmetry (class IV)

+Next we obtain the needed $G^{\alpha \beta}_{ij}$ elements by directly computing the overlaps between the wavefunctions as given in Eq.~\ref{eq:gij3}.
+To get better spatial resolution of $G^{\alpha \beta}_{ij}$ we also perform Wannier interpolation\cite{Marzari2012} to an effective $4 \times 4 \times 4$ supercell (containing in total 128 Fe atoms).
+Figure~\ref{fig:decay} shows that both force-constant matrix $F_{ij}^{\alpha \beta}$ and the velocity-force matrix $G_{ij}^{\alpha \beta}$ decay very quickly in the real-space.

 Results for the phonon dispersion in iron, including the effects of the velocity-force constant matrix $G^{\alpha \beta}_{ij}$, are shown in Fig.~\ref{fig:fe}.
 The addition of the velocity-force constant term introduces a small gap-opening between the two transverse acoustic branches.
-In the vicinity of the gap-opening, the phonons have fully circularly polarized.
-These regions are indicated with a yellow color in Fig.~\ref{fig:fe}.
+In the vicinity of the gap-opening, the phonons are fully circularly polarized.
+(We computed phonon angular momentum using Eq.~\ref{eq:ldef} which is valid in class IV and V as long as $G^{\alpha \beta}_{ij}$ is small.\footnote{Reference~\onlinecite{Saparov2021} derives phonon angular momentum by carefully considering the difference between the kinetic and canonical momentum.
+In classes IV and V this distinction lead to a small correction to the phonon angular momentum, proportional to $(\omega - \omega_0) / \omega_0$.
+Here $\omega_0$ is the phonon frequency when all $G_{ij}^{\alpha \beta}$ in Eq.~\ref{eq:eigval} are set to zero.}) These regions with non-zero phonon angular momentum are indicated with a yellow color in Fig.~\ref{fig:fe}.
 Since without the velocity-force term the transverse phonons are exactly degenerate along $q_x=q_y=0$ line the velocity-force constant term introduces fully quantized angular momentum in the vicinity of the line regardless of its strength.
 Of course, with stronger spin-orbit coupling we expect that the induced velocity-force will be larger.
 For example, the phonon gap opening in CeF$_3$,\cite{Shaack1975} that likely originates from the same microscopic mechanism, as discussed in Ref.~\onlinecite{Zhang2014}, is about 25~cm$^{-1}$ which is 6~\% of the phonon frequency.
+Recent theoretical work on a different material, ferromagnetic CrI$_3$, finds significantly smaller phonon splitting, since the relevant phonon frequency is much lower than the acoustic magnon frequency at $\Gamma$.\cite{bonini2022}